Chances are you’ve heard of it — and no, I’m not talking about the 2001 movie starring Ben Affleck and Josh Harnett.

 Today, the USS Arizona Memorial, operated by the National Park Service, easily sees the most visitors each year.

 The memorial is free to visit, but you must have a ticket to do so.
-Tickets are on a first come, first served basis, and programs run from 7:45 a.m. to 3 p.m. each day.
-A maximum of 150 tickets are reserved for each program.
+You can pre-book tickets and tours, or try to get one of the 1,300 daily walk-in tickets.
+Tickets are on a first come, first served basis, and programs run from 8 a.m. to 3 p.m. each day.

 If you’re visiting Pearl Harbor on a group tour, your ticket will be included in your tour package.
 If you’re just visiting on your own, you’ll have to go up to the ticket counter when you arrive and get an assigned time to visit the Arizona Memorial.
 The earlier you arrive, the better the chance you’ll have of getting a ticket.